Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 The irony in helping achieve one civil rights milestone leads to the defeat of another.

-Not laughing about it, but uh still.
+Not laughing about it, but still.

-Last night's historic black turnout helped perpetuate state sanctioned discrimination against gay couples who want to marry.
+Last night's historic black turnout helped perpetuate state-sanctioned discrimination against gay couples who want to marry.

-What what what against gay couples who wish to marry?
+Against gay couples who wish to marry?

-State of uh I didn't say state state sanctioned discrimination.
+I didn't say state-sanctioned discrimination.

-No, it's not states what happened.
+It states what happened.

-No, there's not wrong terminology what the hell happened out there.
+No, there's not wrong terminology.

 Yes.